 The Hiroshima University study also found that miso may be beneficial for preventing radiation injury and the progression of cancerous tumors.
 Researchers discovered that miso with a longer fermentation time (ideally 180 days) helped prevent tumor growth and increased healthy cell survival in mice following radiation.
 Consuming fermented miso was also shown to block the growth of cancerous colon cells in mice and was linked to a lower risk of stomach tumors compared to a control group.
-Other animal models show that miso is effective at scavenging free radicals and slowing the development of breast tumors.
+Other animal models show that it is effective at scavenging free radicals and slowing the development of breast tumors.

 Studies suggest that the prolonged fermentation process may be very important for protection against cancer and radiation.
-Miso at three different fermentation stages was tested in another study (early-, medium- and long-term fermented miso) and administered to mice for one week before irradiation.
+Miso at three different fermentation stages was tested in another study (early-, medium- and long-term fermented) and administered to mice for one week before irradiation.
 Interestingly enough, survival in the long-term fermented miso group was significantly longer than the short-term fermented miso group.

 5. Good Source of Nutrients

 Like other probiotic foods such as sauerkraut, kimchi and kombucha, miso helps to activate specific enzymes found in beans and grains that allow you to absorb the available nutrients that they provide.
 These include copper, manganese, B vitamins, vitamin K and phosphorus.
-Plus, miso is also a decent source of plant-based protein, with over 3 grams per ounce.
+Plus, it is also a decent source of plant-based protein, with over 3 grams per ounce.

 6. Decreases Cholesterol Levels